-Editorial Office (for submission queries and papers under review, according with the Instructions below): firstname.lastname@example.org
+Editorial Office (for submission queries and papers under review, according to with the Instructions below): email@example.com

-The language of manuscript must be simple and explicit.
+The language of the manuscript must be simple and explicit.
 If needed, the authors should consult those experienced in scientific writing and communication.
-Recent issues of the Journal of Pharmacy & Pharmacognosy Research should be reviewed for the general format adopted in respect to various elements of a paper.
-Identity of the author(s) must NOT appear anywhere in the manuscript (except on the first page file).
+Recent issues of the Journal of Pharmacy & Pharmacognosy Research should be reviewed for the general format adopted with respect to various elements of a paper.
+The identity of the author(s) must NOT appear anywhere in the manuscript (except on the first-page file).

 - Covering letter

 - Abbreviation list (if necessary, in alphabetical order)

 Manuscripts, in general, should be organized in the following order: